 Students are expected to comply with the reasonable and safe requests of teachers and staff.
 Students who continually disrupt the classroom environment or engage in insubordinate behavior will be referred to administration for intervention.
 Consequences may include parent conference, in- or out-of-school suspension, the student being placed on a "Tracker," or citation for habitual disruption.

 Students shall dress in a manner that shows respect for the educational environment and is befitting the day’s activities.
 Students’ clothing and jewelry must not present a health or safety hazard and distraction, which would disrupt the educational mission.
 Disruption is defined as reactions by other individuals to the clothing or adornment, which causes the teacher/administrator to lose the attention of the students, to modify or cease instructional activities, or to deal with student confrontations or complaints.

 - Items that disrupt the educational mission shall not be allowed.
-Personal items such as clothing, paraphernalia, jewelry, backpacks, fanny packs, gym bags, water bottles, etc., shall be free of writing, pictures, or any other insignias which are crude, vulgar, profane, violent, or sexually suggestive.
+Personal items such as clothing, paraphernalia, jewelry, backpacks, fanny packs, gym bags, water bottles, etc., shall be free of writing, pictures, or any other insignias which are crude, vulgar, profane, violent, racially or culturally insensitive, or which are sexually suggestive.

 - Items that bear advertising, promotions and likeness of tobacco, alcohol, or drugs or which are contrary to the educational mission, shall not be allowed.

 - All students shall maintain their hair, mustaches, sideburns, and beards in a clean, well-groomed manner.
 Hair, which is so conspicuous, extreme, odd in color or style that it draws undue attention, disrupts, or tends to disrupt or interfere with the learning atmosphere at the school, shall not be allowed.